- 1 Top 5 Best Chipmunk Poisons/Baits

 Farnam Just One Bite II Bar: Best Chipmunk Bait for Small and Big Rodents

-All types of rodents fancy the Farnam’s bait chunks.
+All types of rodents fancy the Farnam’s Just One Bait chunks.
 While the bars seem large, their soft texture and unique shape with nibble ridges make it easy for even the smallest vermin to get their teeth into the tasty treat.

 This type of bait to catch chipmunks uses bromadiolone, which is a potent blood-thinning rodenticide with a much faster action compared to other poisons.
 Bromadiolone is a very convenient choice if you have to deal with warfarin-resistant rodents who survived first-generation anticoagulants.
 Once the pest has ingested a lethal dose, the death usually comes within 3-4 days.